-We, us, our Davidson Chalmers Stewart, a limited liability partnership incorporated under the Limited Liability Partnerships Act 2000 with registered number SO300143 and having its registered office at 12 Hope Street, Edinburgh, EH2 4DB.
-Personal data Any information relating to an identified or identifiable individual held in digital or on paper.
+We, us, our Davidson Chalmers Stewart is a trading name of Wright, Johnston & Mackenzie LLP ("WJM").
+WJM is a limited liability partnership registered in Scotland with registration number SO300336.
+A full list of members may be inspected at our registered office.
+Our registered office is at 319 St Vincent Street, Glasgow G2 5RZ.
+WJM is regulated by the Law Society of Scotland and the Financial Conduct Authority (231170) Personal data Any information relating to an identified or identifiable individual held in digital or on paper.
 Special category personal data Personal data revealing racial or ethnic origin, political opinions, religious beliefs, philosophical beliefs or trade union membership; genetic and biometric data; and data concerning health, sex life or sexual orientation Criminal conviction data Personal data relating to (a) the alleged commission of offences by the data subject; or (b) proceedings for an offence committed or alleged to have been committed by the data subject or the disposal of such proceedings, including sentencing.